Support for SEN/Inclusion

 Child Protection Officer

-Mrs Barker is the school’s Designated Safeguarding Lead.
-She, with the support of the Senior Leadership Team and the Pastoral Care Team, deals with any issues about child protection in accordance with the school policy.
+Mr Butt is the school’s Designated Safeguarding Lead.
+He, with the support of the Senior Leadership Team and the Pastoral Care Team, deals with any issues about child protection in accordance with the school policy.
 This can be accessed through the school’s website.

 School Physical Accessibility